lepikhinb/momentum-paginator/README.md

 [<img src="https://inertia.monster/og5.png" width="420px" />](https://inertia.monster)

-Make Inertia-powered frontend a breeze to build and maintain from my upcoming book [Advanced Inertia](https://inertia.monster/).
+Make Inertia-powered frontend a breeze to build and maintain with my upcoming book [Advanced Inertia](https://inertia.monster/).
 Join the waitlist and get **20% off** when the book is out.

 ## Installation